 OPSEC means the security of the complete operation.
 Whether we are talking about security of a SWAT or SRT team, or the personal safety to Search & Rescue Team members, OPSEC is paramount.

-COMSEC consists of securing your communications well enough that your internal communications can not be monitored.
+COMSEC consists of securing your radios well enough that your internal communications can not be monitored.
 Once you have achieved COMSEC you can feel free that any use of your radio communications gear will not effect OPSEC.
 If at any time you feel your radio communications are vulnerable you have completely lost OPSEC.

 The only way to achieve COMSEC is through encryption.
 There are different forms and security levels of encryption.
 The basic rule of thumb is: the more you spend, the better your encryption.
 I will outline a few possibilities here, but first, a little background.

 Radio Encryption Background

 We basically have two types of radio transmission mediums: 1.
 Analog and 2.
 Digital.
 We have two types of Encryption: 1.
 Analog and 2.
 Digital.
 You can use both types of encryption in an Analog medium.
 You can only use Digital Encryption if you use a Digital medium.

 When we talk digital encryption, the length of the key code is listed in bits.
 The more bits the more secure the code. (have I lost you yet? 🙂 ) Keep in mind that once you choose an encryption format, all radios in your fleet must have the same encryption.

 Analog Encryption.
 TERE IS NO SECURE ANALOG ENCRYPTION

 DVP, DVP-XL (digital encryption) is an older Motorola format in Motorola radios only.
 Not very secure, but lowered radio range.
 Repeater also needs to be DVP capable.